Distress signal

 For example, a single aerial flare alerts observers to the existence of a vessel in distress somewhere in the general direction of the flare sighting on the horizon but extinguishes within one minute or less.
 A hand-held flare burns for three minutes and can be used to localize or pinpoint more precisely the exact location or position of the party in trouble.
 An EPIRB both notifies or alerts authorities and at the same time provides position indication information.

 Maritime

 Distress signals at sea are defined in the International Regulations for Preventing Collisions at Sea and in the International Code of Signals.
 Mayday signals must only be used where there is grave and imminent danger to life.
 Otherwise, urgent signals such as pan-pan can be sent.
 Most jurisdictions have large penalties for false, unwarranted, or prank distress signals.
+The alerts are of utmost importance in ensuring the safety of life at sea, and are governed by international maritime law, specifically the International Convention for the Safety of Life at Sea (SOLAS).

 Distress can be indicated by any of the following officially sanctioned methods: